NI-Measurement-Plug-Ins/pmic-labview/README.md

 # PMIC - LabVIEW

- This MeasurementLink LabVIEW plugin makes measurements for Power Management IC's.
+ These MeasurementLink LabVIEW plugins makes measurements for Power Management IC's.

- The tests supplies power to the DUT and sinks power from the DUT and validates the DUT's specifications by performing measurements that are common for PMIC's.
+ The tests supply power to a DUT and sinks power from the DUT and validates the DUT's specifications by performing measurements that are common for PMIC's.

 ## Key Features